 - Bank wire

 Playing craps online through PA casinos has a few advantages over playing in the brick and mortar; online payments are fast and secure, and players can go at their own pace during the game which takes off a lot of pressure for newbies who are just learning.
 The Pennsylvania Gaming Control Board monitors and thoroughly tests all games before they enter any casinos online library in the state so players can rest assured that the games are fair and strictly monitored.
-Seeing how fast online casinos are growing in the state with the recent legalization, it would come as a surprise if a big company decided to risk it all over a game of online craps.
+Seeing how fast online casinos are growing in the state with the market being legalizing in 2019, it would come as a surprise if a big company decided to risk it all over a game of online craps.